maccypher/server-monitor/README.md

 ## Notes

-The live reload server is listening on the user given port+**1** or by default on port 5001. **Skeleton** creates a dedicated output folder called "**dest/**" and all the compiled stuff will be copied into this folder.
+The live reload server is listening on the user given port+**1** or by default on port 5001.
+The app creates a dedicated output folder called "**dest/**" and all the compiled stuff will be copied into this folder.
 The application URL points to this folder.

 ##### Example: